 This article helps to uncover the potential causes of leg cramps and how these symptoms might be related to a herniated disc in the lower back or neck.

-What are Herniated Disc Leg Cramps?
+What are Leg Cramps?

+Leg cramps are much akin to charlie horses and runner’s pains.
+They are characterized by constant and violent contractions of the leg muscles, enacting utter agony in affected sufferers.
 Some patients have widespread cramps, while others only suffer them in specific areas of the leg or foot anatomy.
 Some cramps are activity or positionally-dependent, while others can occur given any circumstances.

 A few lucky patients have non-painful muscle spasms in which the muscles move involuntarily, but do not really cramp up and cause that gut-wrenching tightness suffered by other less fortunate patients.